polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/fees.md

 Substrate then bundles the output information of the two traits into the [`DispatchInfo`] struct and provides it by implementing the [`GetDispatchInfo`] for all `Call` variants and opaque extrinsic types.
-This is used internally by the System and Executive modules; you probably won't use it.
+This is used internally by the System and Executive pallets; you probably won't use it.

 `ClassifyDispatch`, `WeighData`, and `PaysFee` are generic over `T`, which gets resolved into the tuple of all dispatch arguments except for the origin.
 To demonstrate, we will craft a struct that